 The Special Guardianship Order remains in force until the child is 18 years old and should provide for a strong foundation for a lifelong relationship between the child and the Special Guardian.
 However, Special Guardianship Orders can be varied or discharged on the application of the Special Guardian, the local authority in whose name a Care Order was in force with respect to the child before the Special Guardianship Order was made, anyone with a Residence Order for the child before the Special Guardianship Order was made and, with leave of the court, the child’s parents or guardians, any step parent who has parental responsibility or had it immediately before the Special Guardianship Order was made, and the child.
 The court will only grant leave if there has been a significant change in circumstances since the Order was made.

 The legal framework

-Most applications will be private law applications but the court may also make a Special Guardianship Order in any family proceedings concerning the welfare of the child if they consider an Order should be made.
+Many applications will be private law applications but the court may also make a Special Guardianship Order in any family proceedings concerning the welfare of the child if they consider an Order should be made.
 This applies even where no application has been made and includes adoption proceedings, however a Special Guardianship assessment and support plan must have been completed in all cases.